mortzkeblar/debian-gns3-endhost-nettools/README.md

 # debian-gns3-endhost-nettools

-Debian docker image with a variety of network tools.
+Debian docker image with a variety of network tools (available in [Docker Hub](https://hub.docker.com/r/mortzkeb/debian-gns3-endhost-nettools)).
 This can be especially useful if you need end host for GNS3 or EVE-NG for example.

 Based in `debian:12-slim`

 ### Docker Pull Command

 ``` bash
 docker pull mortzkeb/debian-gns3-endhost-nettools